bbrad3/Zombie_Runner/README.md

 I am building this game to learn more about and practice: HTML canvas, OOP, game developement, and a challenge.

+- If you want to add some levels for me clone the master branch and submit a pull request with a new level in classes.js!

 ## Game Rules
  1. The gameboard contains:
     - The survivor